Author of Let The Great World Spin

 On stage, Colum McCann offers insight into the art of the writer's craft, recounting examples from the creation of his own bestselling novel, Let The Great World Spin.
 A polyphonic work set in the New York of the 1970s, but serving as an allegory of the city's resilient post-9/11 self, Spin placed McCann—whose remarkable previous books include Zoli and Dancer—at the very top rank of contemporary novelists.
 Sometimes, nice guys finish first.

-His new book, TransAtlantic, combines the real-life narratives of Frederick Douglass, Alcock and Brown, and Senator George Mitchell.
+His most recent novel, TransAtlantic, combines the real-life narratives of Frederick Douglass, Alcock and Brown, and Senator George Mitchell.
 It has been longlisted for the 2013 Man Booker Prize.
 His latest collection of short fiction, Thirteen Ways of Looking—his first collection in over a decade—charts the territory of chance, and the profound and intimate consequences of even our smallest moments.

 languages.
 All were international bestsellers.
 He was named Esquire's Writer of the Year in 2003, and was awarded a French Chevalier des arts et lettres in 2009.
 Other awards include The Pushcart Prize and The National Book Award.
 His fiction has appeared in The New Yorker, The Paris Review and The Irish Times.
 He currently teaches at Hunter College in New York.